About Us · Technical Services Bureau

 Risk Management Division

 The RMD, Technical Services Bureau, Washington State Patrol (WSP), is comprised of the Audit Section, Public Disclosure Section, and the Strategic Planning and Accountability Section.
 The division develops strategies and provides analysis and direction to the agency on all risk management issues.
 It also oversees and manages compliance to laws and rules regarding records management and public disclosure.
-In addition, responsibilities include conducting audits, administering property and evidence handling policies, ensuring compliance with state mandates and Commission on Accreditation for Law Enforcement Agencies (CALEA) standards, leading strategic planning initiatives, and providing document management services.
+In addition, responsibilities include conducting internal audits, administering property and evidence handling policies, leading strategic planning initiatives, supporting agency-wide Lean efforts, facilitating Results Washington reporting, ensuring compliance with state mandates and Commission on Accreditation for Law Enforcement Agencies (CALEA) standards, and providing document management services.

 Audits are conducted in accordance with the Standards for the Professional Practice of Internal Auditing as set forth by The Institute of Internal Auditing, and in conformance with Generally Accepted Government Auditing Standards (Yellow Book) published by the Comptroller General of the United States.
 The Evidence Control Officer provides compliance and evidence audit services to ensure that all districts and divisions that collect, store, or evaluate property and evidence maintain the high standards set by the department, the Office of Financial Management, and CALEA.

 Public Disclosure Section